DANS-KNAW/easy-solr4files-index/README.md

       bag-uuid (required)
     ---

-    Subcommand: init - Rebuild the SOLR index from scratch for one or all bagstore(s) --help   Show help message
+    Subcommand: init - Rebuild the SOLR index from scratch for one or all bag store(s) --help   Show help message

      trailing arguments: